 (h) Signature of driver of the vehicle or initials of the driver of the vehicle if the signature and corresponding initials are on file with the provider.

-(i) Number of miles in each distinct trip and/or commute, as indicated by recording beginning and ending odometer readings.

-(j) Names of all other passengers/riders, including paid staff and volunteers, who were in the vehicle during any portion of the trip and/or commute.
+(i) Origination and destination points of non-medical transportation provided.

+(j) Total number of miles of non-medical transportation provided.

-(k) Begin and end times of the trip and/or commute.
+(k) Begin and end times of the non-medical transportation provided.

+(l) Group size in which non-medical transportation is provided.

 (2) Service documentation for non-medical transportation by operators of commercial vehicles shall include each of the following to validate payment for medicaid services: